-Making sure you're safe and legal
+Making sure your event is safe and legal

-Raising funds for us should be fun so it makes sense to check you have followed any rules and regulations.
+Fundraising for us should be fun so it makes sense to check you have followed any rules and regulations.

-is safe and minimise any potential risks.
+- You must make sure no-one is fundraising in an unsafe environment.
+Check your venue is safe and minimise any potential risks.
 Don’t forget about crowd control.

-cover, as Keech Hospice Care cannot accept any liability for your event.
-For further advice, talk to the owners of the venue, an insurance broker or our fundraising team on 01582 707940.
+- Check you have the right insurance cover, as Keech Hospice Care cannot accept any liability for your event.
+For further advice, talk to the owners of the venue, an insurance broker or our fundraising team or call them on 01582 707940 (Mon-Fri, 9am-5pm).

 - Only collect sponsorship or donations from people you know and trust.
 Ensure children do not collect money or sponsorship without adult supervision.